bi3qwq/ConvertImageToColor565/README.md

-# Image to Color565 for TFT_eSPI v1.0
+# Convert Image to Color565 for TFT_eSPI
-Load image(jpg/png/bmp) to color565 hex array,for TFT_eSPI ES32/Arduino/Etc
+Convert image(jpg/png/bmp) to color565 hex array,for TFT_eSPI ES32/Arduino/Etc

 # How to use
 It's very easy.